Why “People Who Buy Junk Cars” Is More Complex Than It Sounds

 Why Offers From People Who Buy Junk Cars Vary So Widely

-Price differences are usually driven by:
+Price differences are usually driven by:- Buyer specialization

 - Risk tolerance